ktaylor63/southeast/site/content/articles/digging-new-pools-how-an-experiment-on-georgia-granite-mountains-is-increasing-endangered-and-threatened-plants.md

     - 'Mat-Forming Quillwort'
     - 'Pool Sprite'
     - 'South Carolina'
-updated: 'May 19th, 2017'
+updated: 'May 24th, 2017'
 ---

-In December 2016, the U.S. Fish and Wildlife Service’s [Georgia ecological services office](https://www.fws.gov/athens/) started counting the tiny green plants that can only be found in vernal pools on granite outcrops during the rainy season from December through March.
+Since 2007, the U.S. Fish and Wildlife Service’s [Georgia ecological services office](https://www.fws.gov/athens/) started counting the tiny green plants that can only be found in vernal pools on granite outcrops during the rainy season from December through March.
 (Vernal pools are temporary pools of water that provide habitat for distinctive plants and animals.)
 Stone Mountain, Arabia Mountain and Heggie’s Rock, all in Georgia, are granite outcrops.
 Because they are protected, they are some of the only granite outcrops where rare endemic green plants, such as the federally-listed black-spored quillwort, mat-forming quillwort, and pool sprite, can still be found.

 Granite outcrops are large expanses of rock, interspersed with islands of vegetation and vernal pools.
 They are bare, windy, and cold in the winter, and hot (up to 130 degrees) and dry in the summer.
 These beautiful moonscapes possess a great concentration of globally rare species that can survive in a harsh environment.
 Black-spored quillwort, mat-forming quillwort, and pool sprite have adapted to life on the granite in pools that have taken thousands of years to form through erosion and acid leaching from fungi, another outcrop survivor.